DongeunPaeng/moments/README.md

 _Day 1_<br/>

 The official webpack documentation says **not to** use 'extract-text-webpack-plugin' for webpack v4 or above.
 I should use 'mini-css-extract-plugin' instead.

+It's recommended to use 'i' modifier when using Regexp to refer to a file name or extensions. (e.g. CSS or css)